HL7/davinci-atr/input/pagecontent/background.md

 Additional information about Da Vinci, its members, the use cases and the implementation guides being developed can all be found on the [HL7 website](http://www.hl7.org/about/davinci).
 Meeting minutes and other materials can be found on the [Da Vinci Confluence page](https://confluence.hl7.org/display/DVP).

 ### Systems
-The implementation guide defines the responsibilities of the two types of systems involved in a ATR solution:
+The implementation guide defines the responsibilities of the two types of systems involved in an ATR solution:

 **Producer systems** are typically Payer systems but could theoretically be any system responsible for producing a Member Attribution List.
 These systems typically act as servers.